-This is a web-friendly version of leaflet INDG342, reprinted 04/08
+This is a web-friendly version of leaflet INDG342

 Is this guidance useful to me?

 If you are an employer or employee, self-employed or a safety representative, and involved in work where exposure to blood or other body fluids may occur, you should read this guidance.
 It will help you to understand: